silverailscolo/ejb/_pages/en-us/house-smart.md

 - [nibepi](https://github.com/anerdins/nibepi) to control our Nibe F1255 heat pump over Modbus, running on a separate Raspberry PiZero
 - [Custom AGA Display]({{ "/blog/2024/smartovendisplay/" | relative_url }})

+When you shop for a new gadget, take note of the supported protocol, for example HomeKit, Zigbee/Tuya, Matter or Thread.
+I would not recommend OEM or private protocols als you might end up with a dedicated bridge for each.
+And they are always on, consuming a couple of Watts.

 ## Energy Monitoring